jcuga/golongpoll/HttpLongPollAPI.md

 # Golongpoll HTTP API
-There are an official [golang client](client/README.md) and [javascript client](js-client/README.md) libraries for `golongpoll`, but custom clients can be written to conform to the following specs.
+There is an official [golang client](client/README.md) and [javascript client](js-client/README.md) library for `golongpoll`, but custom clients can be written to conform to the following specs.

 Note that the URLs for publish and subscribe are up to you--wherever you want to expose the two handlers.
-If you only want to support or expose publishing or subscribing, simply don't serve that handler.
+If you only want to support/expose publishing or subscribing, simply don't serve the other handler.

 ```
 manager, _ := golongpoll.StartLongpoll(golongpoll.Options{})